MapofLife/rstoat/README.md

 ## Summary

-The Spatiotemporal Observation Annotation Tool (STOAT) is a platform for the fusion of spatiotemporal biodiversity data (e.g. occurrence records) with remote-sensing and other gridded environmental data.
-Data fusion (also referred to as environmental annotation) is conducted by retrieving environmental layer values associated with the spatiotemporal coordinates of biodiversity data.
+The Spatiotemporal Observation Annotation Tool (STOAT) is a platform for the annotation of spatiotemporal biodiversity data (e.g. occurrence records) with values from remote sensing and other gridded environmental datasets.
+Environmental annotation is conducted by retrieving layer values associated with the spatiotemporal coordinates of biodiversity data.
 STOAT's cloud-based computations simplify and automate the environmental annotation process, eliminating the need for users to download or interface directly with complex environmental layers.
-STOAT brings versatile environmental annotations to the fingertips of a broader range of scientists, establishing a powerful analysis workflow for rapidly accumulating biodiversity and environmental data.
+STOAT brings versatile environmental annotations to the fingertips of a broader range of scientists, and contributes to analysis workflows for rapidly accumulating biodiversity and environmental data.

 STOAT is hosted by Map of Life (https://mol.org) as part of its broader biodiversity informatics platform.
 Please see the STOAT project homepage at (https://mol.org/stoat).